Umineko When They Cry: Plot

 In episode 7, Bernkastel summons detective Willard H. Wright to solve truth about Beatrice's identity.
 He deduces that she is Kinzo's illegitimate child, playing the roles of two servants, Shannon and Kanon.
-The child was born after Kinzo raped his secret daughter of his long-dead mistress.
+The child was born after Kinzo raped the secret daughter of his long-dead mistress.
 Kinzo handed the child to his eldest son's wife, Natsuhi, who had been unable to get pregnant.
-This creates a point of divergence between the world to which Willard was summoned and where the child grew up as Lion Ushiromiya, and the world where Natsuhi, unable to accept the baby, throws it off a cliff.
-In the latter world, which has been the setting for the previous games, Genji, the head servant, and Nanjo, the family doctor, unbeknownst to the Ushiromiyas, save the baby's life, though an injury leaves it infertile.
+In an alternate world, Natsuhi accepts the child, resulting in them joining the family as Ushiromiya Lion.
+Willard and Lion are attacked by Bernkastel but manage to escape her clutches.